A ShadeScape® shade structure from Western Timber Frame™ is

 Bottom of timber frame pavilion posts pre-cut to receive the knife plates for a stronger, cleaner finish without the view of unsightly hardware.

-View of the Queen post set in place for the roof of the DIY timber frame pavilion kit being pre-tested in the Western Timber Frame™ shop for a fast and easy installation.
+View of the Queen post set in place for the roof of the DIY timber frame pavilion kit being pre-tested in the Western Timber Frame™ shop for fast and easy installation.

-All the measuring, cutting and layout work is done by experienced craftsman.
+All the measuring, cutting and layout work is done by

 elementary child’s play.